ngxson/alpaca.cpp-webui/README.md

 ## How to use

 Pre-requirements:
-- You have nodejs v18+ installed on your machine
+- You have nodejs v18+ installed on your machine (or if you have Docker, you don't need to install nodejs)
 - You are using Linux (Windows should also work, but I have not tested yet)

 🔶 **Step 1**: Clone this repository to your local machine